wp-plugins/wp-favorite-posts/readme.txt

 unregistered users can favorite a post.
 There is no register requirement.

 See [ChangeLog](http://svn.wp-plugins.org/wp-favorite-posts/trunk/ChangeLog.txt
-"ChangeLog.txt") for learn what's different between versions.
+"ChangeLog.txt") to learn what's different between versions.

 == Installation ==